luizzwaltrick/luizzwaltrick/README.md

 # Hi there 👋, I'm Luiz Waltrick

-Systems Analysis and Development student with emphazis in automation.
+Systems Analysis and Development student passionate about automation, problem-solving, and building efficient systems.

 # You can find me on: